 Anyone can use a via ferrata.
 You don’t need any technical abilities or rock‑climbing experience.
 As for ziplines, they’re often part of via ferrata and treetop adventure courses.
 You hook onto a long steel cable and go zipping across a river or through a forest, your feet dangling in the void.

 The Best Time for a Via Ferrata

-If you’re the adventurous type, the winter via ferrata at Canyon Sainte‑Anne Park is an experience you won’t want to miss.
-Otherwise, this type of activity is best enjoyed in warmer weather, generally from mid‑May to the end of October.
+This type of activity is best enjoyed in warmer weather, generally from mid‑May to the end of October.
 Fall colours add an extra layer of gorgeous to the experience, while rushing rivers during the spring melt-off are simply spectacular.
-Hanging from a steel cable, the noise and power of the falls at Canyon Sainte‑Anne Park and Montmorency Falls Park will bring you into contact with the sheer force of mother nature.
+Hanging from a steel cable, the noise and power of the falls at Montmorency Falls Park will bring you into contact with the sheer force of mother nature.